 Fundamentally, patients and physicians have aligned interests—the adequate care of patients.
 That said, patients and physicians often seem to distrust one another and not communicate adequately.
 Thus, exploring what constitutes good and bad doctors for patients, as well as the communication strategies patients use to work within medicine, are worth exploring to understand how that breakdown happens and can be improved.
 To these patients,

-‘good doctors” tend to be physicians who are not attached to the prescriptive model of healthcare, while bad doctors adhere closely to it.
+‘good doctors” tend to be physicians who are not attached to the prescriptive model of healthcare, while “bad doctors” adhere closely to it.
 Patients employ special communication strategies to cope with bad or unknown doctors, while free, open, and unplanned communication is reserved for good doctors.

 Bad Doctors Adhere to the Prescriptive Model